PaslenAmari/ParalAgos_Project_KMeans/README.md

 ### Data Preparation
 The implementation uses the HandOutlines dataset from the UCR Time Series Archive:
-- Dataset is automatically downloaded and preprocessed when running the code
+- Dataset is automatically downloaded (password for archive opening is already built in code) and preprocessed when running the code
 - Format: 1,370 samples with 2,709 features each
 - Data is normalized during preprocessing